 The whistle-blower may be asked to provide further clarification and information from time to time, for example, if an investigation is conducted.

-- Following Paragraph (c) above, the disclosure together with the general recommendations shall be referred by the Prescribed Officer to the Board Chairman who has the authority to make final decisions including, but not limited to, any of the following:-
+iv.
+Following Paragraph (iii) above, the disclosure together with the general recommendations shall be referred by the Prescribed Officer to the Chairman of the Board who has the authority to make final decisions including, but not limited to, any of the following:-

 - rejection of the disclosure